ibm-bluemix-push-notifications/Retail-Customer-Feedback-Scenario/README.md

 	```
 	wsk trigger create yourTriggerName --feed /yourNameSpace/CloudantPackage/changes -p dbname complaints -p includeDoc true -p username 'cloudantUsername' -p password 'cloudantPassword' -p host 'cloudantUsername.cloudant.com'
 	```
-3. Create OpenWhisk Rule to join `yourActionName` and `yourTriggerName`.
+3. Create OpenWhisk rule to join `yourActionName` and `yourTriggerName`.

 	```
 	wsk rule create --enable yourRule yourTriggerName yourActionName
 	```
-4. Enable the activation Poll.
+4. Enable the activation poll.

 	```
 	wsk activation poll
 	```
-5. Open the Example app in `XCode.app`.
+5. Open the example app in `XCode.app`.
 Go to the `Info.plist` file and add values for `cloudantPermission` and `cloudantUserName`.

     ![Alt text](Resource/plist.png?raw=true "Optional Title")

 6. Do `carthage update` in the application to add the [Bluemix Push service SDK](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-swift-push).

-7. Run the application and register for push notifications and close the app.
+7. Run the application and register for Push Notifications and close the app.

-8. Reopen the app again, it will ask for Feedback, go to the feedback page send a feed back.
+8. Reopen the app again.
+For feedback, go to the feedback page to send feedback.

 9. You will get push notifications as feedback response.